ojitha/ojitha.github.io/_posts/2021-03-27-Understand JPMS.md

 This is all about module dependencies such as

-- `requires`: This module required other external module: `requires <module>`
+- `requires`: This module required other external modules: `requires <module>`
     - The use of `requires transitive <module-a>` implies that the `module-a` is needed by this module as well as external modules which uses this module.
-    - The use of `requires static <module-b>` implies that `module-b` is only required in the compile time for this module.
+    - The use of `requires static <module-b>` implies that `module-b` is only required in the compile-time for this module.
     - The directive `requires java.base` is implicit dependency in all the descriptors.
 - `exports`: The directive `export <package>` defines that this module packages are allowed to access by other modules
     - Access is limited only to public classes by the modules which `requires` this module.
     - Using `exports <packages> to <module-e>` restrict the access of public classes of this `packages` only by the `module-e` which `requires` this module.
-- `open`: In the directive, `opens <pacakges>`, entire package is allowed to access runtime only via Java reflection
+- `open`: In the directive, `opens <pacakges>`, the entire package is allowed to access runtime only via Java reflection
     - Other module don't need to specify `reuqires` explcitly to access package contents.
     - This can be restricted by `opens <packages> to <module-d>` allowing only to access runtime by `module-d`.
     - Using `opens module <module-o> {}`, all the packages of the `module-o` is accessible to any other modules.